aliaksei-chareshneu/cellstar-volume-server-v2/query_app/query_app_readme.md

-# CLI tool
+# Query App

-CLI tool
+Query App (CVSX)

 # Usage
-To run the CLI tool and produce the static files suitable for visualization at the frontend:
+To run the query app tool and produce the static files suitable for visualization at the frontend:
 1. Build the database using preprocessor **(TODO LINK TO README FOR PREPROCESSOR)**
 2. From repository root (`cellstar-volume-server-v2` by default) run:
     ```